jswu18/gvi-gaussian-process/README.md

 We will go through a full GVI training example for a GP regression task.
 This will involve the following steps:
 1. inducing points selection,
-2. training an exact GP,
+2. training an exact GP on the inducing points
-3. training an approximate GP, and
+3. training an approximate GP on the full training data, and
-4. tempering the approximate GP.
+4. tempering the approximate GP on a separate validation set.

 We begin by importing some necessary modules:
 ```python